Crypto assets MiCAR - (part of the Digital finance package strategy)

 2. A notification mechanism to the competent national authorities for financial intermediaries such as banks, central securities depositories, investment firms, regulated market operators, electronic money institutions, UCITS management companies or alternative investment fund managers;

-3. Under a simplified procedure for entities that will be authorised to provide crypto-asset services under national law on 30 December 2024.
+3. Under a simplified procedure for entities authorised to provide crypto-asset services under national law on 30 December 2024.
 The simplified procedure will apply to applications for authorisation submitted between 30 December 2024 and 1 July 2026, as provided for in Article 143(6) (option left to individual Member States when transposing the Regulation into national law).

 The set of these rules will facilitate the cross-border trading in crypto-assets and simplify the provision of services related to them in the EU through the so-called passport.